harvardinformatics/website/content/maker.md

 ## MAKER on the FASRC Cluster

 MAKER is run on the FASRC cluster using a provided [Singularity](https://docs.rc.fas.harvard.edu/kb/singularity-on-the-cluster/) image.
-This image was created from the MAKER [Biocontainers](https://biocontainers.pro) image (which was automatically generated from the corresponding [Bioconda package](https://bioconda.github.io/recipes/maker/README.html)), and bundles [RepBase RepeatMasker edition](https://www.girinst.org/repbase/update/) in addition to the default [Dfam 3.2](https://xfam.wordpress.com/2020/07/09/dfam-3-2-release/)[^dfam] library.
+This image was created from the MAKER [Biocontainers](https://biocontainers.pro) image (which was automatically generated from the corresponding [Bioconda package](https://bioconda.github.io/recipes/maker/README.html)), and bundles both [GeneMark-ES](http://exon.gatech.edu/GeneMark/gmes_instructions.html) and [RepBase RepeatMasker edition](https://www.girinst.org/repbase/update/) (including the default [Dfam 3.2](https://xfam.wordpress.com/2020/07/09/dfam-3-2-release/)[^dfam] library).

 ## Prerequisites